manwar/theweeklychallenge/content/blog/localstack-aws-s3.md

 Now we have done with `AWS S3`.

-The next would be about `AWS Dynamo DB` very soon.
+The next would be about `AWS DynamoDB` very soon.

 ***